modelop/modelop.github.io/Getting Started/Release Notes/index.md

 excerpt: ""
 ---
 ## Highlights
-Version 1.7 of FastScore introduces the beta version of FastScore Composer and Designer that enable faster analytic workflow creation and validation.
+Version 1.7 of FastScore introduces the beta version of FastScore Composer and Designer that enables faster analytic workflow creation and validation.
 This release also includes GitHub integration for the Model Manage backing store.

 ## 1.7